twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

 - Automatic retries keep looping every 5 minutes (next window `+5m`) but never recover because the upstream service is unreachable in `local` mode.
 - Onboarding banner announces an existing safe, preventing new submission while still blocking the tour.
 - Developers have spent days attempting to use the live flow, indicating the mocks & non-cached path are insufficient.
-- Recent sponsor console logs pulled from `prod.attn.markets` show repeated 404s on `/api/bridge/v1/portfolio/:wallet`, base58 validation warnings for the Solana program IDs, and a `Failed to create Squads safe ... (duplicate_request)` error, confirming that the frontend is pinned to a stale request idempotency key even in production mode.
+- Recent user console logs pulled from `prod.attn.markets` show repeated 404s on `/api/bridge/v1/portfolio/:wallet`, base58 validation warnings for the Solana program IDs, and a `Failed to create Squads safe ... (duplicate_request)` error, confirming that the frontend is pinned to a stale request idempotency key even in production mode.

-## Observed Symptoms (prod.attn.markets sponsor page)
+## Observed Symptoms (prod.attn.markets user page)
-- Wallet restoration succeeds (`mode=live`) but the API bridge returns `404` for the sponsor portfolio, so the UI keeps toggling between “no wallet connected” and a legacy cached creator object.
+- Wallet restoration succeeds (`mode=live`) but the API bridge returns `404` for the user portfolio, so the UI keeps toggling between “no wallet connected” and a legacy cached creator object.
 - Every attempt to create a Squads safe returns HTTP `400` with `duplicate_request`, matching a backend record already marked `mode: local` without a `status_url`.
 The UI surfaces the error toast yet the onboarding banner still claims a safe exists.
 - Base58 check warnings for `creator_vault`, `splitter`, `rewards_vault`, and `stable_vault` imply the production build is missing the mainnet program IDs when `DataModeProvider` hydrates, which keeps the portfolio hydration path from instantiating real vault clients.
-- Automatic retry logs (`🚀 STARTING DATA INITIALIZATION` every ~5 minutes) confirm the timer never clears, so both the sponsor page and backend logs will show bursts of identical polling activity.
+- Automatic retry logs (`🚀 STARTING DATA INITIALIZATION` every ~5 minutes) confirm the timer never clears, so both the user page and backend logs will show bursts of identical polling activity.
 - Screenshots attached to the remediation doc should be captured from prod to avoid confusing live telemetry with local mocks; note the browser console watermark and `prod.attn.markets` hostname when documenting regressions.

 ## Latest Log Investigation (2025-11-05)
-- **Vercel bridge logs (`vercel logs prod.attn.markets --json`):** Every sponsor visit triggers `GET /api/bridge/readyz` followed by `GET /api/bridge/v1/portfolio/ehNPT…`; the edge middleware reports `status=200`, but serverless logs show the upstream Cloud Run request returning HTTP `404` with body `{"error":"not_found","resource":"portfolio"}`.
+- **Vercel bridge logs (`vercel logs prod.attn.markets --json`):** Every user visit triggers `GET /api/bridge/readyz` followed by `GET /api/bridge/v1/portfolio/ehNPT…`; the edge middleware reports `status=200`, but serverless logs show the upstream Cloud Run request returning HTTP `404` with body `{"error":"not_found","resource":"portfolio"}`.
 Conclusion: the bridge layer is just proxying the backend 404, no masking or cache issue.
 - **Cloud Run request logs:** The same window records multiple `GET /v1/portfolio/ehNPT…` entries with `status=404` (remote IP `52.55.124.84`, Vercel runtime).
-The sponsor attempt issues two `POST /v1/squads/safes/nonce` calls (201) before the critical `POST /v1/squads/safes` 400 at `2025-11-05T02:48:06Z` (trace `27dad117c07d31589459ad898d4dd24b`).
+The user attempt issues two `POST /v1/squads/safes/nonce` calls (201) before the critical `POST /v1/squads/safes` 400 at `2025-11-05T02:48:06Z` (trace `27dad117c07d31589459ad898d4dd24b`).
 This aligns with the frontend's `duplicate_request` toast.
 - **Bridge API snapshot:** `curl https://prod.attn.markets/api/bridge/v1/squads/safes/creator/ehNPT…?cluster=devnet` returns the stuck record (`status":"failed","mode":"local","attempt_count":3,"next_retry_at":"2025-11-04T03:01:11Z"`).
 Because the row never left `mode=local`, idempotency enforcement keeps rejecting fresh submissions and the portfolio document was never created, causing the persistent 404s.
 - No other Cloud Run errors surfaced in the past six hours besides the recurring migration warning (“migration 6 was previously applied but has been modified”), so remediation should focus on flipping this request into `mode=http` and ensuring the portfolio ingest runs successfully.
 - **Upstream discovery:** Squads' production API for relayer/safe operations is served from `https://orca-app-eq7y4.ondigitalocean.app`.
 The REST surface hangs off the `/multisig/*` namespace (for example `GET /multisig/safe` and `GET /relayer/get_relayer/<address>`).
 We can now point `ATTN_API_SQUADS_BASE_URL` at this host and override the creation endpoint via the new `ATTN_API_SQUADS_CREATE_PATH` environment variable once the exact route is confirmed with Squads.